Categories

 Gender budgeting has been legally binding in Vienna since 2005, and four years later it became a legal obligation for all of Austria.
 In Vienna, gender budgeting acts as a foundation for the city’s gender mainstreaming work, a critical part of Vienna City Council’s approach to service delivery.

-In this webinar Ursula Bauer, Head of Section for Gender Mainstreaming in Vienna City Council will demonstrated how the city has embedded and embraced gender mainstreaming.
+In this webinar Ursula Bauer, Head of Section for Gender Mainstreaming in Vienna City Council demonstrated how the city has embedded and embraced gender mainstreaming.
 She covered the practical steps to take to embed this perspective within a local authority – from building a bank of evidence to reporting and controlling.

-This webinar will charted a long term view of the benefits and impacts of gender budgeting and gender mainstreaming in Vienna, and how other local authorities can learn from the city’s experience.
+This webinar charted a long term view of the benefits and impacts of gender budgeting and gender mainstreaming in Vienna, and how other local authorities can learn from the city’s experience.

-The presentation slides are below.
-Recording to follow.
+The recording and presentation slides are below.

 9 May: Barcelona City Council – Strategies and Implementations

-The first speaker will be Estel Crusellas Tura, who has worked on Barcelona’s gender mainstreaming strategy since 2013.
+Attendees received an overview from Estel Crusellas Tura, who has worked on Barcelona’s gender mainstreaming strategy since 2013.
 She’s currently part of the Directorate of Gender Services and Time Policies team, where, among others, she is in charge of the II Plan for Gender Justice (2021-2025) for the Barcelona City Council.

 22 May 2024: Closing Panel